moj-analytical-services/splink/CONTRIBUTING.md

 In either case, we ask that you assign yourself to the relevant issue and open up [a draft PR](https://github.blog/2019-02-14-introducing-draft-pull-requests/) while you are working on your feature/bug-fix.
 This helps the Splink dev team keep track of developments and means we can start supporting you sooner!

-We do not work with a `dev` branch, so any branches should be made from `master`.

 !!! note "Small PRs"
     In the Splink dev team, we believe that [small Pull Requests](https://essenceofcode.com/2019/10/29/the-art-of-small-pull-requests/) make better code.
 They: